gov-cy/govcy-express-services/README.md

 #### Eligibility API request and response

 For each eligibility API endpoint, the project sends a request to the API endpoint.
+The project uses the [CY Connect - OAuth 2.0 (CY Login)](https://dev.azure.com/cyprus-gov-cds/Documentation/_wiki/wikis/Documentation/122/CY-Connect-OAuth-2.0-(CY-Login)) authentication policy, so the user's `<access_token>` is sent in the `Authorization` header.

 **Eligibility Request**